f: (514) 939 0776

 Montreal, Quebec H3Z 1P9

 Susan Klucinskas is a graduate of Building Engineering from Concordia University.
-She has almost 30 years of experience in the preparation and evaluation of construction claims, scheduling and delay analysis, productivity analysis, budgeting, cost control and document control, on behalf of owners, contractors, subcontractors, suppliers and their legal counsel.
+She has over 30 years of experience in the preparation and evaluation of construction claims, scheduling and delay analysis, productivity analysis, budgeting, cost control and document control, on behalf of owners, contractors, subcontractors, suppliers and their legal counsel.

 Susan has been recognized as an expert witness with respect to delay, productivity and quantification of damages by dispute resolution boards in the United States and in arbitration both in Canada and the United States.
 She has also presented at and participated in various forms of mediation.
 Her claims work has included a wide variety of projects, including mines, bridges, tunnels, railways, power generation and transmission facilities, airports, paper mills, water treatment facilities, and commercial and institutional buildings located in Canada, the U.S. and Europe.